flow-project/flow/docs/source/tutorial.rst

 Other possible attributes may be found at: http://sumo.dlr.de/wiki/Networks/Building_Networks_from_own_XML-descriptions#Node_Descriptions

-In order to properly specify the nodes, add the follow function to the generator class:
+In order to properly specify the nodes, add the following method to the generator class:

 ::